open-contracting/standard/standard/merging.md

 }
 </pre>

-We have made two exceptions to this type of merging with the overrideByKey on awards and contract.
+We have made two exceptions to this type of merging with the overwriteByKey on awards and contract.
 Over the course of a large or framework contracting process many awards and contracts are made, it is useful to be able to just release information about one award or contract at a time rather than having to include all information about all awards and contracts previously made each time.
-The items in the array are first matched on the unique identifier, awardID and contractID respectively, and then the standard override takes place.
+The items in the array are first matched on the unique identifier, awardID and contractID respectively, and then the standard overwrite takes place.
 This means that awardID and contractID cannot change.

 A simplified example is given below (with incomplete data) to illustrate the pattern: